 What are alternatives to the Sennheiser CX True Wireless?

-Sennheiser updated its CX line with the Sennheiser CX Plus True Wireless, which features active noise cancelling, a similar design to the CX True Wireless, Bluetooth 5.2, and expanded high-quality codec support.
+Sennheiser updated its CX line with the Sennheiser CX Plus True Wireless, which features active noise canceling, a similar design to the CX True Wireless, Bluetooth 5.2, and expanded high-quality codec support.
 The headset costs less than the MOMENTUM True Wireless 2 at $179 USD.

 If you’re looking for true wireless earbuds that last a long time and you don’t need ANC, the Samsung Galaxy Buds Plus is a perennial favorite.
 These earbuds can handle almost 12 hours of playback on a single charge, and they’re a couple of models behind, so finding a discount shouldn’t be hard.
 If you like Samsung products and want something that falls between the Buds Plus and Buds Pro, look into the Samsung Galaxy Buds 2.

 If you’re in the market for a great workout companion.
 The Jaybird Vista 2 features silicone ear hooks to keep the buds in your ears, whether you’re running, climbing, or just shaking your head.
 The second-generation model includes ANC and other new features.
+If you’re a runner or someone who really just wants to maintain awareness of your surroundings, it might be worth looking at the Sony LinkBuds—it doesn’t sound great, but it’s ring-shaped ear tip design will keep outside noise coming like normal.